MinimumLaw/ravion-kernel/Documentation/admin-guide/cgroup-v2.rst

 	can show up in the middle.
 Don't rely on items remaining in a fixed position; use the keys to look up specific values!

-	If the entry has no per-node counter(or not show in the mempry.numa_stat).
-We use 'npn'(non-per-node) as the tag to indicate that it will not show in the mempry.numa_stat.

 	  anon
 		Amount of memory used in anonymous mappings such as brk(), sbrk(), and mmap(MAP_ANONYMOUS)